OlhaSvezhentseva/python-label_processing/docs/tutorial.rst

 Upon inspecting the output directory, you will notice the emergence of two new subdirectories: `handwritten` and `printed`.
 In the subsequent steps, we intend to utilize the labels associated with printed text.
+We also provide two additional classification models: one (model 1, -m 1) for identifying QR codes, and another (model , -m 3) for differentiating between multi-label and single-label images.

 5. Label Rotation
 ------------------